Length: 6 miles roundtrip

 The path is thoughtfully designed, with several resting spots and convenient shoulders engineered into the three bridges that span the creek.
 These provide plenty of opportunities to watch the activities of many other recreational users, from rock climbers and rafters to modern-day prospectors panning for gold.

-Funded by a $4.6 million grant from Great Outdoors Colorado (GOCO), this initial stretch should be open by the end of this year.
-The visionary P2P project, one of Governor Hickenlooper’s highest-priority trails, received a significant boost in October of last year, when GOCO awarded JeffCo another $2 million to build an additional 1.75 miles of trail at the mouth of Clear Creek Canyon, which will link up with 24 miles of trails in Golden and extend to Tunnel 1 on U.S. 6.
+Funded by a $4.6 million grant from Great Outdoors Colorado (GOCO), this initial stretch should be opened in 2017.
+The visionary P2P project, one of former Gov. Hickenlooper’s highest-priority trails, received a significant boost in 2015 when GOCO awarded JeffCo another $2 million to build an additional 1.75 miles of trail at the mouth of Clear Creek Canyon, which will link up with 24 miles of trails in Golden and extend to Tunnel 1 on U.S. 6.

-While much of the proposed trail will remain under construction for years to come, once completed, recreationists will have even easier access to the stunning canyon from the quaint streets of downtown Golden.
+While much of the proposed trail will remain under construction for years to come, once completed, hikers will have even easier access to the stunning canyon from the quaint streets of downtown Golden.

 Getting there: From the CO 93/U.S. 6 junction in Golden, head west on U.S. 6 for 6.2 miles.
 The Mayhem Gulch trailhead parking lot is located on the north side of the road between mile markers 262.5 and 262.